 The Guides palette lets you work with guides.
 For more information, see "Using the Guides palette."

 HTML5 Palette

-The HTML5 palette lets you create and configure movies, slideshows, buttons, and more for App Studio and eBook layouts.
-For more information on creating an App Studio layout, see A Guide to App Studio.
+The HTML5 palette lets you create and configure movies, slideshows, buttons, and more for Digital layouts.
+For more information on creating a Digital, see Digital Publishing with QuarkXPress.